Deliver “Delight and Passion” to people

 "Archisonic(R) Felt" is an environmentally friendly, high-performance sound-absorbing felt panel made from recycled PET material from used PET bottles.
 By making products from recycled (post-consumer) PET bottles, rather than from PET material produced during industrial production, we can contribute more to environmental protection.
 Impact Acoustic is a Swiss manufacturer that upcycles PET bottles and other materials into sustainable sound-absorbing products.

-[SCRAPTURE (SCRAP MATERIAL UPCYCLE PROJECT) / NOMURA Co., Ltd.]
+[SCRAPTURE (SCRAP MATERIAL UPCYCLE PROJECT) / NOMURA Co.,Ltd. Co., Ltd.]

-This product was created as a practical and sustainable message art that appeals to emotions and memories by bringing interiors waste that is normally not seen into the public eye.
-Unlike the traditional scrap-and-build message, this product will be upcycled as new interiors materials for the next generation and circulated as a medium to expand the circle of co-creation.
-The product will be displays in traveling locations such as offices, international conferences, and art events, with the aim of inspiring many people to think about a better future.
-It has received the Gold Award at the Sky Design Awards 2023 (Multimedia & Visual Included Exhibition category), the Gold Award and Tezuka Yui Award at the 57th Japan Sign concept design Awards, and more.
+This product is a practical and sustainable message art piece that appeals to emotions and memories by making interiors waste, which is usually hidden from view, feel more familiar.
+Unlike traditional scrap-and-build message-making, it upcycles the waste into new interiors materials for the next generation, circulating as a medium that expands the circle of co-creation.
+It will be displays in offices, international conferences, and art events, aiming to provide an opportunity for many people to think about a better future.
+Winners include the Gold Award at the "Sky Design Awards 2023" (Multimedia & Visual included Exhibition category), the Gold Award and the Yui Tezuka Award at the "57th Japan Sign concept design Awards," and others.

 [Offcut pulp /Yamaden Paper Co., Ltd.]